vladostp/an-experimental-comparison-of-software-based-power-meters/GPU_Benchmarks/README.md

 - Comparison in energy (`Energy.ipynb`)
 - Overhead in energy of the softwares (`Overhead.ipynb`)
 - Computation of energy through Energy calculators (`Energy calculators.ipynb`)

+The notebooks are configured to process the experiments which were used in the paper.
+They can be used to recreate the visualizations.

 # Add a tool in the framework
 To include another tool to the comparison, you need to modify the following files: